Zabranjeno/Notes/README.md

 Sometimes I get the shakes as if I'm suffering some drug withdrawal.

 I got email from cex.io saying they will no longer do mining for customers, so I make a crypto wallet out of usb, transfer money to it, but that usb disappears and reapears 15 min later formatted.
+There was some BTC and at least 13 eth on it.